Tharakan (title): Knanaya Tharakans

-Kuriakose Kunnassery (16th century), was an important Knanaya tharkan from the town of Kaduthuruthy.
-Kunnassery was a tharkan of the Kingdom of Vadakkumkur and served as a minister at its capitol of Kaduthurthy.
-In 1550 the Kingdom of Cochin allied with the Portuguese had won a victorious battle against the Kingdom of Vadakkumkur, subsequently slaying its king Veera Manikatachan.
-Blaming the Syrian Christians as co-religionist of the Portuguese, the remaining army of Vadakkumkur hunted the Syrians after the death of their king.
+Kuriakose Kunnassery (16th century), was an important Knanaya Tharakan from the town of Kaduthuruthy.
+Kunnassery was a tharakan of the Kingdom of Vadakkumkur and served as a minister at its capitol of Kaduthurthy.
+In 1550, the Kingdom of Cochin allied with the Portuguese had won a battle against the Kingdom of Vadakkumkur, subsequently slaying its king Veera Manikatachan.
+Blaming the Syrian Christians as co-religionists of the Portuguese, the remaining army of Vadakkumkur hunted the Syrians after the death of their king.
 Kunnassery is most noted for leading the mass exodus of the Syrian Christians in Kaduthurthy to the town of Mulanthuruthy in order to escape the rage of the Vadakkumkur army.
 Upon arriving to Mulanthuruthy, Kunnassery sanctioned the rebuilding of Mulanthuruthy St. Thomas Church.

 Pachikara Punnoose (17th century), was an influential Knanaya tharakan from the town of Chunkom.
 Punnoose is most noted for his actions after the Koonan Kurishu Satyam in 1653.
 During this time period the Portuguese missionaries were strongly attempting to reunite the Saint Thomas Christians under the Roman Authority of the Catholic Church.
 After the Koonan Kurishu Satyam, the Thomas Christians had largely remained in rebellion from the Portuguese missionaries, swearing to only abide by their native hierarch and communal head Archdeacon Thomas, now ordained as Mar Thoma I. Punnoose and the majority of the Knanaya community (except for Anjilimootil Ittythommen and Kallisserry church) had remained staunchly faithful to the Portuguese hierarchs, viewing Thoma's ordination as invalid.
 Punnoose would meet with Bishop Joseph Sebastiani in 1663 who was sent by Rome to reconcile the Saint Thomas Christians into the Catholic fold.
 Punnoose Tharakan would pledge the support of the Knanaya community and work closely with Sebastiani to ordain Mar Thoma I's cousin and rival Mar Chandy Parambil Parambil would become the be ordained the first Syrian Catholic bishop of the Saint Thomas Christians at Kaduthuruthy Knanaya Valiyapally on February 1, 1663.

 Poothathil Ittikuruvilla (18th century), was a wealthy Knanaya Tharakan from the town of Neendoor.
 Ittikuruvilla was a tharakan of the Kingdom of Travancore and a spice merchant.
 Ittikuruvilla is most noted for his support and funding of the mission of Mar Ouseph Kariatill and Mar Thoma Paremmakkal to Rome in 1778 in order to hear the grievances of the Syrian Catholics of Kerala.
 Ittikuruvilla is noted to have paid 30,000 chakrams to finance the journey of the two priests.
 The mission of the two priests began from Ittikuruvilla's home in Neendoor, from which they travelled on his country boat to the coast of India.